TESSEorg/ttg/doc/dox/user/top.md

 \skip #include
 \until #include <ttg.h>

-The inclusion of the `madness/world/world.h` file is necessary to use the MADNESS serialization mechanism.
-For the sake of simplicity, we use the same serialization mechanism for both the PaRSEC and the MADNESS backends.
+The inclusion of the `ttg/serialization/std/pair.h` file is necessary to import the serialization mechanisms for the task identifiers of tasks of type A or C.

 \skip const
 \until const

 We define the threshold as a globally visible constant.

-\skip struct
+\skip using
 \until // namespace std

-As the key type of the tasks of type B is compound, no default serialization, hashing, and printout are provided, and the user code needs to provide these capabilities.

-We define the key type as a simple structure with two integers, and provide hashing capabilities in `hash()` and `rehash()`, comparators in `operator==` and `operator!=`, and a MADNESS serialization in `serialize`.
-For debugging and tracing purposes, we also extend the `std::operator<<` to printout an object of type `Key2`
+We define the key type as a `std::pair<int, int>`, and extend the `std::operator<<` to printout an object of type `Key2`

-Once the key type is fully defined, we can modify the simple program to reflect the new Template Task Graph:

 \skip static
 \until }